software-patterns/workshop/README.md

 Vast parking lots, impersonal apartment blocks, litter-strewn streets with traffic zooming past: people avoid such spaces, if they can.
 They don't maintain or care for them.
-And their peace of mind is eroded a little each time they are forced into contact with these spaces.
+And their peace of mind is eroded a little each time they are forced into contact with them.

 **To say that these spaces are deathlike is no mere metaphor.
 They are literally self-destroying.**